Fuerza Regida: 2020–2021: Adicto, Otro Pedo, Otro Mundo, and Del Barrio Hasta Aquí, Vol. 2

 In January 2020, the group released their third live album, Pisteando con la Regida, Vol. 2, which also contains covers of songs by other regional Mexican artists, such as El Coyote, Chalino Sánchez, Los Intocables del Norte, Fidel Rueda and among others.
 In April 2020, the group was featured in the song "Cuenta Conmigo", along with Los Tigres del Norte, Ana Bárbara and Natanael Cano.
 The song was used by Univision and Uforia to campaign and invite Spanish speakers to participate in the 2020 United States census.
 The single was named by Rolling Stone as a "census anthem."
 Later that month, the group released their second studio album, Adicto, and the single "Agusto GTR".
 The album reached the top 5 on the Top Latin Albums chart and peaked at number one on the Regional Mexican Albums chart.
 Production on Adicto was done by Ortíz Paz and Edgar Rodríguez, who had also worked with Jenni Rivera, Gerardo Ortíz, and Natanael Cano.
-The band released their third studio album Otro Pedo, Otro Mundo in September 2020, with a Christmas album titled Navidad con la Regida being released two months later.
+The band released their third studio album Otro Pedo, Otro Mundo in September 2020.
+Future tololoche player Moisés López provided bass on one of the album's songs, "Vamos Bien".
+They released a Christmas album titled Navidad con la Regida in December 2020.

 In the beginning of 2021, the band collaborated with fellow band Calle 24 on "Qué Está Pasando," which was written by Diego Millán, lead vocalist of the latter, who expressed that he was a fan of Fuerza Regida.
 They would also release their fourth studio album and sequel Del Barrio Hasta Aquí, Vol. 2.
 In August, they released the single "Lo Vieron Pasar," and in October 2021, they released the single "Descansando" as a tribute to a close friend of Ortíz Paz who passed.
 The latter single became a hit in Mexico and the band would receive several nominations for it, such as Sierreña Song of the Year at the Premio Lo Nuestro 2023.